 Each venue description in Here Comes The Guide follows the same format.
 To help you understand the information presented, we’ve provided an explanation of the main headings in the same order as they appear.

 Once you’ve selected a geographical area and you’re clear about your needs, then thoroughly review all the sites listed in your area of preference.
 The descriptions are written to give you a sense of what places are like, from ambiance to physical layout.
 However, before reading the descriptions, you may want to check the Capacity and Fees & Deposits sections to determine which places seem to be a good fit from a size and budget perspective.
-If a facility is still a viable option after you’ve read the entire two-page editorial, add it to MyGuide or bookmark it for easy reference when planning phone calls and site visits later on.
+If a facility is still a viable option after you’ve read the entire description, add it to MyGuide or bookmark it for easy reference when planning phone calls and site visits later on.

 Standing and seated capacities are included for ceremonies since these numbers may be totally different than the corresponding numbers for receptions.